 One of the challenges that you might face when using BOP is its movement patterns.
 Indeed, it is not always easy to determine when the indicator follows the trend or not.
 Some traders believe that a BUY opportunity presents itself when BOP crosses the zero line from below.
 Conversely, when the indicator crosses the zero line from above, a SELL position can be established.
 But it is not always true.
 Due to its peculiar nature, Balance of Power can be above or below the zero line regardless of the prevailing trend.

 Balance of Power can provide a confirmation to other indicators in accordance with the rules, mentioned above.
-When another technical analysis indicator points to an emerging trading opportunity, you could use Balance of Power to determine what other market participants think about the asset price, and whether it should go up or down.
-When using unrelated indicators to confirm each other’s signals, it is easier to receive an unbiased technical summary.
+When another technical analysis indicator points to an emerging trading opportunity, you may use Balance of Power to determine what other market participants think about the asset price, and whether it should go up or down.
+When using unrelated indicators to confirm each other’s signals, it might be easier to receive an unbiased technical summary.

 How to set up?